nickgerace/rust-cloud-native-core/README.md

 The [logo](https://github.com/rust-cloud-native/logo) is encouraged to be used wherever and whenever desired!
 It is recommended to be used in root `README.md` files for repositories under the organization.

-## Who are the owners?
+## Owners and Members

-For now, [@nickgerace](https://github.com/nickgerace) is the sole owner and maintainer of this organization and its repositories.
+One of our first organizational objectives is to create a formal owners and members group with full access to the organization and its contents.
-One of the first organizational objectives is to create a formal `OWNERS` group with full access to the organization and its contents.
+Humans do not scale, and Rust Cloud Native is for everyone.
-Humans do not scale, and Rust Cloud Native is for everyone!
+The process to welcoming more members is still to be determined.

 ## What can I do to help?